git/git.github.io/rev_news/drafts/edition-24.md

     Johannes emphazied his willingness to establish tools which help to improve the situation.
     It was mentioned that code/commit notes should point to mailing list where appropriate.

-* Carlos [XXX] presented the state of the references database, to get them away from the file system.
+* Carlos Martín Nieto presented the state of the references database, to get them away from the file system.
     * A recurring problem seems to be that usable databases do not have a Java implementation (e.g. lmdb last tried);
     this would help GitHub but still have the potential  to split the Git coummunity.
     * According to Peff, Git currently reads the whole packref file into memory –